WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 This project helps the Genomics lab quote their complex product range to internal and external clients.
 More details will be provided soon.

+### Duplex Sequencing Plugin - Research Software

+This project helps the Genomics lab  streamline quality control plot generation for duplex sequencing data.
+More details will be provided soon.

 ## Ongoing Projects

 ### Data Commons / REDMANE - Research - Full-Stack Web Developer, Data Engineering